How to Use Chord Groove

 Getting Started

-A simple way to get started is to generate a chord progression first, create a groove or two, and select them to play on the Play screen.
+A simple way to get started is to generate a chord progression first, create a groove, and then combine them on the Play screen.

-2. Select your key, mode, and chord count.
+2. Choose a chord family, key, mode, and chord count.

 3. Tap Gen to create a progression.

-5. Open the Grooves tab and create a strumming pattern.
-Select it the same way.
+6. Open the Grooves tab and create a strumming pattern.

 Creating Chord Progressions